Foraging Tours, Walks, Classes, and Groups (Updated for 2021)

 2. Homesteading Workshops and Retreat

-Tim Hensley and Jane Post are the owners of Homesteading Workshop and Retreat.
-It is located at 214 Mallory Springs Road, Berea, Kentucky 40403.
+Tim Hensley and Jane Post are the owners of Homesteading Workshop and Retreat, located in Berea, Kentucky.
 Their interest lies in mushrooms and wild edibles.
-Activities are being held in their 200 acres farm situated on the Appalachian forest in the foothills of the east of Berea, Kentucky.
+Activities are being held on their 200 acres of farmland situated in the Appalachian forest.
 They offer workshops and retreats.

 - More information: https://www.forestretreats.net/homesteaders.php